 As we better understand the dynamic relationships among mental health, life experiences, genetics/epigenetics, and addiction, we become better equipped to help you overcome the challenges you may face.
 We can also address any other possible co-occurring disorders such as depression, anxiety, borderline personality disorder, obsessive-compulsive disorder (OCD), ADHD, and bipolar disorder.

 Trauma and PTSD are often overlooked factors in addiction treatment, but the resolution of past trauma can play a major role in successful addiction recovery.
-While unresolved trauma may often lead addiction, the good news is, effective and comprehensive treatment is available.
+While unresolved trauma may often lead to addiction, the good news is, effective and comprehensive treatment is available.

 TREATING TRAUMA AND ADDICTION DISORDERS